Drug and Alcohol Rehab in Surrey

 Any dimensions that have a higher risk will feature more prominently in the treatment plan.

-The six dimensions cover the following areas:
+The six dimensions cover the following areas of a drug and alcohol rehab patient:

 - The current level of substance use